 Who has the budget for personalized candies or the supplies to make and decorate cookies from scratch?
 Don’t panic!

-Don’t panic!
-Penny Calling Penny has your back.
-We’ve got three tips for making Halloween part food on a budget into a spooky treat fit for Frankenstein.
+We’ve got tips for making any food into a spooky treat fit for Frankenstein.

 First, decide what kind of food you’ll have at your party.
 Will they be sweet or savory?
 Are you having grown-up guests who’d enjoy some spooky cocktails?
 Will your guests be mostly hungry kids popping in from trick-or-treating?

-However, you can use your snacks to add some much-needed nutrition in between all that candy.
-It can help kids (and grownups) from getting too hyper and help prevent the dreaded sugar crash.
+On the other hand, you can use your snacks to add some much-needed nutrition in between all that candy.
+This can help kids (and grownups) from getting too hyper and help prevent the dreaded sugar crash.

 First up, the easiest of all.
-You don’t need to be an artist to make a mummy.
-One can use this trick on sweet or savory foods, often for under $5!
+You don’t need to be an artist to make a mummy, and you don’t need any special skills.
+You can use this trick on sweet or savory foods, often for under $5!
 You can even watch mummy-themed movies for a perfect themed party!
 Making your Halloween snacks into mummies is perfect for guests of all ages.